Buyers

 • Fewer “food miles” from farm to customer significantly decreases carbon emissions.

-• Our farmers are committed to protecting our water supply using healthy soil principles, maintaining acequia water rights and conserving water use
+• Our farming network is committed to protecting our water supply using healthy soil principles, maintaining acequia water rights, and conserving water use.

-• Supporting local farms helps decrease the use of synthetic fertilizers and support the integration of more organic growing practices into the food value chain.
+• Supporting local farms helps decrease the use of synthetic fertilizers and support the integration of more organic growing practices.

-• Small farms support greater plant and wildlife diversity, pollinator habitat, and farming practices which steward and build healthy soils instead of degrading them
+• Small farms support greater plant and wildlife diversity, pollinator habitat, and farming practices which steward and build healthy soils.

 The Community